telerik/ajax-docs/controls/htmlchart/design-time/overview.md

 ## Choose a Data Source for a RadHtmlChart

 The Smart Tag of **RadHtmlChart** begins with the data source configuration (**Figure2**).
-You can either choosean already existing declarative data source from the list, or add a new one.
+You can either choose an already existing declarative data source from the list, or add a new one.

 >caption Figure 2: You can use the Data Source Configuration Wizard to set a data source for a RadHtmlChart.